pansapiens/VCFdbR/README.md

       * *Unless you are dealing with thousands of whole-genomes or tens of thousands of exomes, `'table'` is likely the optimal mode.*
     * `'file'` mode produces a "File-GT" database where the genotypes are stored as individual files in a directory.
 The SQLite database will only contain the various variant annotations present in the VCF.
         * This is ideal when working with very large cohorts that may result in final databases that are so large as to violate filesystem or SQLite database size limits for individual files.
 However, the resulting database is significnatly less portable and care should be taken when choosing where to store the database.
         * If your hard disk is fast, this has the added benefit of allowing genotypes to be written in parallel, via the `--threads` argument
         * This mode puts a column in the database pointing to the locaiton of the genotype files on the filesystem, this is why _**it is not reccomended to move the File-GT genotype folder after creation.**_ Consider where you build the database carefully.
             * It is possible, but will require manually altering the paths in the `geno` column of the `variant_impact` table.
 Plus, moving the thousands or millions of individual genotype files will be exceptionally slow.
+* Alternatively, a [dbx](https://cran.r-project.org/web/packages/dbx/index.html) compatible database URL can be specified by setting the `VCFDBR_DATABASE_URL` environment variable like `VCFDBR_DATABASE_URL=postgres://myuser:mypass@localhost:5432/testdb`.
+It is recommended that this is set in `~/.Renviron` or similar, so that you aren't typing a plaintext password on the commandline (which can appear in the system `ps` list or your shell history).
+For testing, the database URL can be passed via the `--db-url` command line option.
+The database name from the URL overrides `--prefix`.
 * It is common for VCFs to have complex FORMAT fields which contain multiple values.
 The VariantAnnotation package in R does not handle these particularly efficiently, so the default behavior of VCFdbR is to ignore such fields.
 See the bottom of this readme for more information on this topic.

 ## What do I need to run VCFdbR?